|There are Only 2 Effective Techniques for Weight Loss:|

 Any less true?

-In my own opinion, results is all that matters.
+In my own opinion, results are all that matters.